gumaerc-testorg/res.9-003-summer-2015/content/pages/tutorials/tutorial-3--machine-learning.md

 {{< tableclose >}}

 A key aspect of intelligent systems is their ability to learn from data or past experience.
 Modern methods for data analysis also draw heavily on techniques for learning patterns in data.
 This tutorial introduces many common methods for _machine learning_ that are used in the fields of intelligence science and data science.
 The video lectures explore some of the basic concepts and theory underlying the behavior of various learning methods and their application to different kinds of problems.
-This theory is complemented by hands-on computer labs in the MATLAB® computing environment, to explore the behavior of machine learning methods in practice.
+This theory is complemented by hands-on computer labs in the MATLAB{{< sup "®" >}} computing environment, to explore the behavior of machine learning methods in practice.

 Unit Activities
 ---------------